-ZoomPanel is a custom control that provides animated zooming and panning capabilities
+ZoomPanel is a custom control that provides the ultimate animated zooming and panning capabilities

 to any WPF application.

 At first, zooming and panning seems like a simple task in WPF because any element can be scaled with ScaleTransform.